Financial Aid How-To

 How to Apply for Financial Aid

 Upon receipt of the FAFSA results, the Financial Aid Office will determine your financial aid eligibility.
 If more information is required, you will be notified via email.
 In addition to being admitted to the university as a classified, degree-seeking student you must also complete all other requirements before your application will be processed.
-Upon awarding, you will receive an email instructing you to log on to MyUH Services to accept the Terms and Conditions for Financial Aid in order to review and respond to the award.
+To view your financial aid requirements online, follow the steps below:

 Applicants Selected for Verification